jeremystevens/Pyppin/README.md

 7. **News updates**: Fetch the latest news articles based on user input using the NewsAPI.
 8. **Progress bars**: Display progress bars for various tasks using the tqdm library.

+## Learn More

+For in-depth information, documentation, and usage examples, please visit our [Wiki](https://github.com/jeremystevens/Pyppin/wiki).
+The wiki contains detailed guides on installation, configuration, and usage of Pyppin.
+It also provides additional insights into the project's architecture and development process.

+We highly recommend checking out the wiki to get the most out of Pyppin.

 ## Contribute

 Pyppin is an open-source project, and contributions are highly appreciated.
 Whether it's bug fixes, feature enhancements, or documentation improvements, we welcome your help.